 Visit our Ferry Fares & Payment section for more information and fare tables.

 Golden Gate Ferry sponsors an advisory committee on accessibility for senior and disabled riders so they can provide input and express the preferences of fellow passengers to transit managers and staff.
-The Advisory Committee on Accessibility (ACA) meets quarterly on the third Thursday of the month from 1:30 p.m. to 3:30 p.m. at the Golden Gate Transit offices at 1011 Andersen Drive in San Rafael.
+The Advisory Committee on Accessibility (ACA) meets quarterly on the third Thursday of the month from 1:30 p.m. to 3:00 p.m.
 All riders are encouraged to apply.
 For more information, visit our Join Advisory Committee page.